AcademySoftwareFoundation/MaterialX/source/MaterialXTest/README.md

 - Render.cpp : Core render tests which are run when the test tag `[rendercore]` is specified.
 - RenderOsl.cpp : OSL render tests which are run when the test tag `[renderosl]` is specified.
 - RenderGlsl.cpp : GLSL render tests which are run when the test tag `[renderglsl]` is specified.
-- RenderOgsFx.cpp : OGSFX render tests which are run when the test tag `[renderglsl]` is specified.
-Currently no validator exists to perform compilation and rendering.
-Only shader generation is performed.
-- RenderArnold.cpp : OGSFX render tests which are run when the test tag `[renderosl]` is specified.
-Currently no validator exists to perform compilation and rendering.
-Only shader generation is performed.

 Per language tests will scan MaterialX files in the test suite for input Elements.